 - Atlantic world: The term used to describe the cultural and economic ties that existed between Europe, Africa, and the Americas from the 1500s through the 1800s.

-- estate: All the money and property owned by a person at the time of their death.
+- estate: All of the money and property owned by a person.

 - indentured servant: A person under contract to work for another person for a definite period of time without pay, usually in exchange for transport to a new place.